-IN THE BUILDING AT HOME LEARNING Make mental health resources visible in the quick links on the web page.
+• Make mental health resources visible in the quick links on the web page.
 Provide EAP resource information.
 Create informal groups for staff based on common interests.
-This will provide a platform for meeting with a positive purpose and provide self-care and Communicate regularly and consistently with all of the staff.
+This will provide a platform for meeting with a positive purpose and Communicate regularly and consistently with all of the staff.
 Use one platform to share links and resources with staff to keep it concise and organized.
 Meet regularly with grade levels or subject areas to touch base and offer support.
-Share PLC (Professional Learning Communities) and opportunities with all staff.

-support.

-- Build time for self-care into the schedule at 2:30 allowing staff to practice mindfulness and support each other. - Make sure faculty and staff take their planning time and breaks so they can take care of their own emotional needs. - Communicate with staff in a clear, consistent and positive way. - Model a calming attitude. - Emotional support/regulation training for those staff that have not already trained to be done on one of the first conference days. - The SEL committee will provide teachers with tools and suggestions for emotional check-in first thing in the morning or the beginning of classes. - The SEL committee will provide teachers with signs to watch for indicating emotional distress in students and protocol for referrals as needed. - A clear referral system for students in need of support and emotional counseling. - A safe place to go in the building for emotional regulation. - Teacher/student mentoring program for those students at risk or in need of adult support. - Prepare students for future virtual school, i.e. how to behave in a zoom, handling work load and attendance expectations. - Use of classroom guidance lessons to address SEL, PBIS, Zones of Regulation and Mindfulness practices which are already in place.
+Share PLC (Professional Learning Communities) and opportunities with all staff. provide self-care and support. • Build time for self-care into the schedule at 2:30 allowing staff to practice mindfulness and support each other.
+Make sure faculty and staff take their planning time and breaks so they can take care of their own emotional needs.
+Communicate with staff in a clear, consistent and positive way.

+Model a calming attitude.
+Emotional support/regulation training for those staff that have not already trained to be done on one of the first conference days.
+The SEL committee will provide teachers with tools and suggestions for emotional check-in first thing in the morning or the beginning of classes.
+The SEL committee will provide teachers with signs to watch for indicating emotional distress in students and protocol for referrals as needed.
+A clear referral system for students in need of support and emotional counseling.
+A safe place to go in the building for emotional regulation.
+Teacher/student mentoring program for those students at risk or in need of adult support.
+Prepare students for future virtual school, i.e. how to behave in a zoom, handling work load and attendance expectations.
+Use of classroom guidance lessons to address SEL, PBIS, Zones of Regulation and Mindfulness practices which are already in place.
+Expectations are clear and consistent.
+Students have been pre-taught expected behaviors for virtual learning.
+Social/emotional learning activities are woven into curriculum.
+Contact with a mentor or trusted adult weekly.
 A survey was sent home to assess concerns of parents.
 A questions/answer forum in some way to address parents' concerns.
-Post a video on the web site and Facebook page showing what the building looks like with the changes Have a clear plan in place with a centralized location for forms necessary to allow home education to mitigate additional stress.
+Post a video on the web site and Facebook page showing what the building looks like with the Have a clear plan in place with a centralized location for forms necessary to allow home education to mitigate additional stress.
 Communicate to parents explicit and clear expectations regarding attendance and accountability.
 Routine check-ins with families based on needs.